Blog Home

 Table of contents:

 Your customer support is integral to the success of your business.
 Ideally your customers never find themselves in need of customer support.
 But the easier it is for your customers to contact you when they need to, the better.
 The best customer support teams are always looking for a way to improve that customer experience.
-One of the best ways for businesses to improve their support is by adding texting, and even better than that is MMS, or sending photos.
+One of the best ways for businesses to improve their support is by adding SMS, and in some cases MMS messaging.

 The messages you send that solely contain text are called SMS, or short message service, messages.
-These messages are the original text message and have gone mostly unchanged since their creation in the 1980s.
-What has changed, though, is the ability to send attachments to messages, like photos and links.
-When we talk about MMS messages though we're specifically talking about photo and video messages.
+These messages, limited to 160 characters, are the original text message and have gone mostly unchanged since their creation in the 1980s.
+What has changed, though, is the ability to send attachments to messages, like photos, PDFs, and links.
+Both SMS and MMS use cellular data to send these messages. iMessages are not MMS messages because they send via wi-fi.

 With MMS, or multimedia message service, you can send far more than just words.
 These messages allow you to send photos, PDFs, video, and audio.
 Of course, you can always also use links, in SMS or MMS, to help illustrate your point or share information with customers.

-Now that we know the difference between SMS and MMS let’s take a look at the examples of how and when to use MMS for support.
+Now that we know the difference between SMS vs. MMS let’s take a look at the examples of how and when to use MMS for support.

 When to use MMS for business support